mwangiwambui/jumpbox-practises/Linux_playbook/linux_networking.md

 3. CNAME records, mapping names into another hostname

 `nslookup`
-used to query DNS resolution
+used to query DNS resolutions
 ` dig`
 querys DNS name resolutions, returns more details than ns lookup